New Hampshire Fuel Assistance and Weatherization program.

 New Hampshire offers low income residents assistance with paying their heating bills from the Fuel Assistance Program and also weatherization.
 Cash grants are offered as part of FAP, while the weatherization program can help families save money on their energy bills.
 Both services are available to qualified low income families, seniors, and people who are most at risk if their heat were to be disconnected.

 Both of these resources are funded by the federal government, and the fuel assistance program is the state’s version of LIHEAP.
 As funds become available from the government, qualified lower income households can receive support.
+Find more details and phone numbers below.

 Details on the LIHEAP Fuel Assistance Program